Restrictions for Use of Unmanned Aerial Vehicles in the United States Antarctic Program

 Due to the potential operational, environmental and safety hazards posed to Antarctic activities by the operation of Unmanned Aerial Vehicles (UAVs), the use of any UAV, drone, or remotely piloted aircraft in Antarctica by U.S. Antarctic Program (USAP) personnel is prohibited without specific authorization from the National Science Foundation (NSF) .
 This prohibition includes the operation of commercially available or custom designed "quad copters", remote controlled camera systems, and any other unmanned airborne systems.

-The point of contact for approved use requests is:
+The points of contact for approved use requests are:

 Timothy M. McGovern